oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

     ![TDE](./images/tde-024c.png "View the keystore data in the database")

-## Task 8: Optionally, Restore Before TDE
+## Task 8: Optionally, Restore Before TDE:

 1. First, execute this script to restore the pfile